What Is Drug Dependence?

 Cocaine dependence is a neurological condition characterized by withdrawal symptoms when cocaine use is discontinued.
 It is also frequently associated with cocaine addiction, a biopsychosocial illness characterized by the continuous use of cocaine.

-When approaching a situation that involves drug dependence, it is important to establish and maintain a general, non-biased understanding of drug dependence and misuse.
+When approaching a situation that involves drug dependence, it is important to establish and maintain a general, non-biased understanding of substance dependence and misuse.
 With that, there are some relevant questions to consider.
 These will be discussed, and answered, below.

 It is important to receive input from your medical professional when considering medicines and managing drug dependence.